kelghiati49/Telco_Costumer_Chrun_End-2-End/readme.md

 ### Telco Churn – End-to-End ML Project
 #### Purpose
-Build and ship a full machine-learning solution for predicting customer churn in a telecom setting—from data prep and modeling to an API + web UI deployed on AWS.
+Build and ship a full machine-learning solution for predicting customer churn in a telecom setting—from data prep and modeling to an API.

 #### Problem solved & benefits
 * Faster decisions: Predicts which customers are likely to churn so teams can act before they leave.